Installing and integrating ONLYOFFICE Workspace Community components manually

 FLUSH PRIVILEGES;" > /app/onlyoffice/mysql/initdb/setup.sql

-Please note, that the above script will set permissions to access SQL server from any domains (%).
+Note, that the above script will set permissions to access the SQL server from any domain (%).
 If you want to limit the access, you can specify hosts which will have access to SQL server.

-Now you can create MySQL container, setting MySQL version to 8.0.29:
+Create the MySQL container, with MySQL version 8.0.29:

 sudo docker run --net onlyoffice -i -t -d --restart=always --name onlyoffice-mysql-server \